 South Area

 The drone count in November had been successful in highlighting the numbers of sika deer in the area, with potentially 400+ across the area.
 The count was funded by 4 X properties, and viewed to be fairly cost effective.
 Initial population modelling had been attempted, made more difficult because there was no stag/ hind/ stag classification.
 FLS had suggested a 48% recruitment rate.
 The area needs a much higher cull if it wants to control numbers, and this will be allocated for 2023-24.
-There does appear to be greater numbers of sika deer on neighbouring estates, with 25 X siks culled on Ben Loyal, and five sika stags being culled on Reay Forest.
+There does appear to be greater numbers of sika deer on neighbouring estates, with 25 X sika culled on Ben Loyal, and five sika stags being culled on Reay Forest.

 South Group members were looking at repeating the drone count in November again this year.